apleasa54/BasicCAD/README.md

 <img src="https://github.com/apleasa54/BasicCAD/blob/main/images/fork.png" width="400">

 ### Reflection
-This part wasn't too bad, It was kind of confusing at first, or at least it looked a little compplicated and more intimidating the mount but It was still pretty basic once I got the hang of It.
+This part wasn't too bad, It was kind of confusing at first, or at least it looked a little complicated and more intimidating than the mount but It was still pretty basic once I got the hang of It.
 I learned a little more about onshape during making this part, and had new tools such as the fillet and chamfer options introduced to me for the first time while making this part.

 ---